Social Networks and the Targeting of Vote Buying. Forthcoming, Comparative Political Studies.

 The challenge of public administration reform is well-known: politicians often have little interest in the efficient implementation of government policy.
 Using new data from 439 World Bank public sector reform loans in 109 countries, we demonstrate that such reforms are significantly less likely to succeed in the presence of non-programmatic political parties.
 Earlier research uses evidence from a small group of countries to conclude that clientelist politicians resist reforms that restrict their patronage powers.
 We support this conclusion with new evidence from many countries, allowing us to rule out alternative explanations, including the effect of electoral and political institutions.
 We also examine reforms that have not been the subject of prior research: those that make public sector financial management more transparent.
 Here, we identify a second mechanism through which non-programmatic parties undermine public sector reform: clientelist politicians have weaker incentives to exercise oversight of policy implementation by the executive branch.

-Village Social Network Structures and Electoral Competition (with J. Labonne and P. Querubin).
+Social Fragmentation, Electoral Competition and Public Goods Provision (with J. Labonne and P. Querubin).
+Under Review.

-In this paper, we test whether the structure of village social networks affects political competition in local elections.
-We use data on 20 million individuals in 15,000 villages of the Philippines.
-We take advantage of naming conventions to assess intermarriage links between families and reconstruct the family networks in all of those villages.
-Using data from the 2010 local elections we show that there is less political competition in villages with dense social networks, a result that is robust to controlling for a large number of village and candidate characteristics and to alternative estimation techniques.
-We then explore the mechanisms behind this effect and present evidence, from a detailed dataset collected in 284 villages after the 2013 local elections, that political influence is more concentrated in denser villages and that this is associated with higher turnout and higher vote margins for the winning candidate.
+In this paper we show that social fragmentation can trigger increased electoral competition and improved provision of public goods.
+We test these effects using large-scale data on family networks from over 20 million individuals in 15,000 villages of the Philippines.
+We take advantage of naming conventions to assess intermarriage links between families and use community detection network algorithms to identify the relevant clans in all of those villages.
+We show that there is more public goods provision and political competition in villages with more fragmented social networks, a result that is robust to controlling for a large number of village characteristics and to alternative estimation techniques.
+Using original survey data collected in 284 villages after the 2013 local elections, we also show that fragmented villages are associated with a broader distribution of political influence.

-Incumbent Advantage, Voter Information, and Vote Buying (with P. Keefer and J. Labonne).
+Buying Informed Voters: New Effects of Information on Voters and Candidates (with P. Keefer and J. Labonne).
 Under Review.

 Democracies Only: When do IMF Agreements Serve as a Seal of Approval? (with M. Bauer and B. Graham).
 The Review of International Organizations (2011).